yashasvibajpai/apeaceofmind/README.md

 # apeaceofmind 🧠 😌
-Need your peace but everything id so noisy and hotch-potch around you?
+Need your peace but everything is so noisy and hotch-potch around you?
 Something exciting coming up here soon.

 Need more context?
 Sorry, this won't be possible as of now.
 I think Mr Phoolchand Tripathi, aka 'Munna' can better sun it up.